Harsh-0024/Harsh-0024/README.md

 - 👋 Hi, I’m @Harsh-0024
 - 👀 I’m interested in entrepreneurship
-- 🌱 I’m currently learning C language
+- 🌱 I’m currently learning Python language
 - 💞️ I’m looking to collaborate on nothing.
-- 📫 How to reach me : https://www.instagram.com/harsh_0024_/
+- 📫 How to reach me: https://www.instagram.com/harsh_0024_/

 <!---
 Harsh-0024/Harsh-0024 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.